Supercheap Auto

 Supercheap Auto is an Australian automotive parts and accessories retailer.
 It was founded in 1972, operating as a mail-order business and opened its first store in Brisbane in 1974.

-It now has 300 stores across Australia and New Zealand.
+It now has 341 stores across Australia and New Zealand.

 History

 Supercheap Auto was founded by Reg and Hazel Rowe in 1972 as a mail-order business.
 The couple sold imported battery chargers and other automotive accessories from their home.
 In 1974, they opened their first store in Fortitude Valley.

+Operations

-The company has over 300 stores throughout Australia and also in New Zealand, the 250th being Timaru in New Zealand and the 300th being Holden Hill in South Australia.
+The company opened its 250th store in Timaru, New Zealand and the 300th in Holden Hill, South Australia.

-Store formats
+Current store formats

+Supercheap Auto

+Standard format most commonly 700 m2 but smaller 400 m2 stores also exist.